 We use "downstyle" or "sentence case" — whichever name you prefer.
 It all means the same thing.
 Make sure proper nouns stay capitalized.

-Always use numerals and never use periods or links.
+Always use numerals to refer to lists and never use periods or links.
 You may use exclamation points and question marks only when necessary.

 Right: Show your man you care with love coupons